Troubleshooting and User Guides

 Just making one exposure instead of five saves both time and the X-ray equipment.

-A: The k-factors have been extracted from statistics during many years from measurements of the CTDIw and CTDI100 measured with ion chambers on different scanners.
+The k-factors have been extracted from statistics for many years from measurements of the CTDIw and CTDI100 measured with ion chambers on different scanners.

 The variation between different scanners and bowtie filters is less than ±5%.
 This difference gives less distribution to the expanded uncertainty than influences by measuring the five periphery holes individually.